 Importance: Do you have an effective CTA set up to urge your customer to take a specific action?
 Measure what calls to action worked to get your audience engaged.

 Definition: A controlled experiment comparing two versions of a marketing strategy (e.g., times to send emails, subject lines, CTAs

-Importance: Identify and optimize best ways to market your product or service.
+Importance: Identify and optimize the best ways to market your product or service.